1929 Mexican presidential election

 Presidential elections were held in Mexico on 17 November 1929.
 The winner of these elections was to serve the remainder of the 1928–1934 term for which Álvaro Obregón had been elected to the previous year before his assassination.

 The National Revolutionary Party, founded in 1928 by Mexico's most powerful leader at the time, Plutarco Elías Calles, made its debut in these elections.
 The 1929 elections marked the beginning of 71 uninterrupted years of rule by that party, which was later renamed Party of the Mexican Revolution in 1938 and finally, Institutional Revolutionary Party (PRI) in 1946.
-No opposition party would win a Presidential election until the 2000 elections.
+No opposition party would win a presidential election until the 2000 elections.

 According to the official results, the elections were won by Pascual Ortiz Rubio, who received 93.6% of the vote.
 Opposition candidate José Vasconcelos claimed that the elections had been fraudulent and unsuccessfully tried to organize an armed revolt to take power.

 Ortiz Rubio was not able to serve the remainder of Álvaro Obregón's term as he was supposed to, as he resigned in September 1932 due to differences with Calles.
 Abelardo L. Rodríguez served the remaining two years of the term.

+Background

+Obregón and Calles presidencies

+A generation of caudillos, authoritarian military leaders with popular support, came to dominate Mexican politics as a result of the Mexican Revolution (1910–1920).
+In 1920, Generals Álvaro Obregón, Adolfo de la Huerta, and Plutarco Elías Calles launched the Plan of Agua Prieta, which successfully ousted President Venustiano Carranza after the latter attempted to impose Ignacio Bonillas as his successor in the 1920 presidential election.
+Following Carranza's ouster, de la Huerta became interim president, and held the planned 1920 elections, which Obregón won.
+His candidacy was supported by the Laborist Party (PL) of the Regional Confederation of Mexican Workers (CROM) and its leader Luis N. Morones.

+Obregón became president on 1 December of that year, being considered Mexico's last caudillo.
+Calles served as his secretary of the interior, while de la Huerta was his secretary of finance.
+In 1923, Obregón supported Calles to succeed him as president.
+Calles also received the support of the PL.
+De la Huerta felt that Obregón was imitating Carranza by imposing a successor, and so that same year he launched the Delahuertista Rebellion.
+By early 1924, the rebellion had been suppressed.
+Calles won the 1924 presidential election.